sarahyjja/JS-beginner-workshop/lesson-1-html-and-css.md

 #### Task 3: add a heading

-Add a `h1` heading tag, which includes the phrase `Apply for a Barking Permit`, inside the `body` tag of your page.
+Add a `h1` heading tag, which includes the phrase `Apply for a meowing permit`, inside the `body` tag of your page.

 ### Element: paragraph (`p`)